matrix-org/matrix-hookshot/docs/setup/github.md

 You can disable any of these to disable the events being handled in Hookshot.

-Once you have setup your app, you can move onto configuring the bridge:
+Once you have set up your app, you can move onto configuring the bridge:

 ## Bridge Configuration